Mugwort: Uses

+Traditional medicine

-Mugwort has seen continuous use in many cultures throughout the world as a medicinal, spiritual, and culinary ingredient since at least the Iron Age.
-In contemporary culture mugwort is commonly found in foods and drinks, and remains a common ingredient in Chinese, Japanese, and Korean traditional medicine, where the leaves are used directly as a food, or to obtain oil extracts, tinctures, or burned in what is called moxibustion.
-The mugwort plant has been used as an anthelminthic, so it is sometimes confused with wormwood (Artemisia absinthium).
-The downy hairs on the underside of the leaves can be scraped off and used as effective tinder.
-Mugwort has also been used therapeutically to relieve sleeplessness.
+Mugwort has been used in many cultures as a traditional medicine, spiritual, and culinary ingredient since at least the Iron Age.
+In contemporary culture, mugwort is a common ingredient in Chinese, Japanese, and Korean traditional medicine, where the leaves are used directly as a food ingredient, or to obtain oil extracts, tinctures, or burned in what is called moxibustion.
+The mugwort plant has been used as an anthelminthic, and is sometimes confused with wormwood (Artemisia absinthium).
+Mugwort has also been used in folk medicine to relieve sleeplessness, menstrual cramps, induce abortion, and for malaria.

 Food

-Aromatic and slightly bitter leaves can be eaten raw or cooked, as well as young spring shoots.
+Aromatic and slightly bitter leaves, as well as young spring shoots, can be eaten raw or cooked.
 The leaves and buds, best picked shortly before mugwort flowers in July to September, can be used as a bitter flavoring agent to season fat, meat and fish.
 Mugwort was used to flavor beer before the introduction of hops.